wdunster/WDPrada_Lab_Notebook/LabLog/WD_Nov_23_Log.md

 ## <a name="log"></a> **Daily Logs**

+### Nov 20
+- Organized all lab logs and my planner
+- QC_WGS quantified samples Diana had stored in the -20 that she extracted in 2017 19
+-

+### Nov 16
+- Ran taxonomy on QUIME to output the taxonomy barplots.
+It looks like we have bacterial seq which is super exciting!
+Now I need to go back and do the same thing for the whole dataset (becuase I was working with a small subset previously) and concatenate the two sets of seq I have for each sample (genohub seq every sample twice in order to increase reading depth)

+### Nov 15
+- I know I don't work on Wed., but with the Fri. deadline approaching for raker_16s_genohub I coded for 4-5 hours.
+I finally got metadata and data to upload to QUIME and ran the first part of the program.

+### Nov 14
+- Downloaded sequences directly from Genohub to check if CR copied the wrong seqs

+### Nov 13
+- Today was supposed to be a payed holiday however TL needed divers and the raker_16s project needed to move forward so I worked today and took Friday Nov 17 off instead
+- Diving for TL_RI23.
+This was our last dive of the season and we did quadrats and measured fragment size using calipers in the 25-35 ft range.
+- Struggled with uploading metadata to QUIME

+### Nov 10
+- Raker_16s sequences came back from genohub and this started the rush to quantify them.
+Genohub gives 10 days to claim the data.
+I ran QC reports on Genohub and Janets samples.

 ### Nov 09
 - Library prep for 8 samples.
 Matias came and sat while I ran through the protocol but I didn't really have any questions.
 I feel confident in my ability to do it on my own moving forawrd.
 - Diving with Taylor